Yeruchom Levovitz: Disciples

 He died on the 18th of Sivan in the year 1936 at the age of sixty-three.
 He is buried in the town of Mir, Belarus.
 His grave site (recently rebuilt by his family) is a common destination for the many Jewish tourists who visit the decimated cities of pre-war eastern Europe.

 Rebuilding in America

 Most of R' Yeruchom's family escaped the Nazis and made it to America where they were pioneers of the rebuilding of Orthodox Jewry in the United States.
 His son, Rav Simcha Zissel Halevi Levovitz, was the founder of a yeshiva in Boro Park, Brooklyn, and was responsible for publishing the writings of his father, as well as publishing the writings of Rav Simcha Zissel Ziv, the Alter of Kelm.
 His son-in-law Rav Yisroel Chaim Kaplan, former rosh yeshiva in Brisk, Lithuania, came to America and served as rosh yeshiva in Beth Medrash Elyon in Monsey, NY.
 Ten of his talmidim convened to open Yeshivas Beis HaTalmud.
-Reb Leib Maalin served as the rosh yeshiva until his passing when the leadership of the yeshiva was passed to Chaim Wysoker.
-After R' Chaim's passing, many other Rabbanim tried becoming Rosh Yeshiva, resulting in Rabbi Katz, a Patterson talmid, being there today.
+Rav Leib Malin served as the rosh yeshiva until his death, when the leadership of the yeshiva passed to Rav Chaim Wysoker.